ms-johnalex/h24_learn_content_personas/README.md

 4. Take the provided prompts, and fine tune them.
 5. Test your content with the prompts and check the results for actionable feedback.

+## Tools and technologies used
+- M365 Agent - Agent development and testing
+- AI Foundry model playground - prompt development and testing

+# Result
+Two agents.
+- Learn Persona agent: Assists users in creating detailed personas and scenarios based on Microsoft Learn articles, focusing on relevant goals and challenges, as well as basic and advanced scenarios that reflect realistic tasks.
+- Persona-powered Doc Evaluator agent: Use a persona to determine if a provided article will help the persona accomplish their goal, based on their background, expertise level, and the scenario presented.
+Creates an evaluation report with insights and recommendations also provides an nps score based on how well the article completes the given scenario.